How to Declutter Your Home Quickly

 - Stress when not able to find the thermometer when you have a feverish child.

-- Embarrassment and shame when unexpected guests show up (one of my biggest pet peeves–always call or text first!!)
+- Embarrassment and shame when there’s no time to clean when unexpected guests show up (one of my biggest pet peeves–always call or text first!!)

 - Constant worry that someone may ring the door bell.